- Governing diversity, experiencing difference

 In the Netherlands, diversity relating to migrant background has become broadly perceived as impeding the belonging of particularly the ‘native’ population, spurring a concern with migrants’ cultural assimilation and social cohesion and participation.
 Urban policies focus in particular on ethnically diverse and socioeconomically deprived neighbourhoods.
 In these neighbourhoods, policy interventions create local places where residents can meet and participate together in order to prevent alienation and stimulate a shared sense of belonging.
 This dissertation asks how the governance of diversity through urban and neighbourhood policies influences residents’ lived experiences of difference and belonging.
 The research explored the divergence of urban discourses of belonging in Amsterdam and The Hague from the Dutch national discourse and provided insight into their local specificity as well as their translation into policy practice.
 Furthermore, the dissertation demonstrates how material and social neighbourhood contexts shape residents’ lived experiences of difference and belonging.
 It is argued that the experience of belonging to a particular place is always structured by broader socio-political imaginaries and power relations which constrict the ways in which belonging can be experienced.

-3: Governing difference in the city: Urban imaginaries and the policy practice of migrant incorporation (Embargo until 17 September 2018)
+3: Governing difference in the city: Urban imaginaries and the policy practice of migrant incorporation (Embargo up to and including 17 September 2018)

-4: Neighbourhood participation in super-diverse contexts: Comparing Amsterdam and Vienna (Embargo until 17 October 2019)
+4: Neighbourhood participation in super-diverse contexts: Comparing Amsterdam and Vienna (Embargo up to and including 17 October 2019)

-5: ‘We want to be there for everyone’: Imagined spaces of encounter and the politics of place in a super-diverse neighbourhood (Embargo until 17 August 2018)
+5: ‘We want to be there for everyone’: Imagined spaces of encounter and the politics of place in a super-diverse neighbourhood (Embargo up to and including 17 August 2018)

 6: Creating good citizens?
-The governance of neighbourhood community and how residents encounter ‘civilizing’ policies (Embargo until 17 October 2019)
+The governance of neighbourhood community and how residents encounter ‘civilizing’ policies (Embargo up to and including 17 October 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.